cosmos/cosmos-sdk/docs/architecture/adr-005-subscription.md

 // If subscription to the service from user already exists, this msg is treated as renewal.
 // If msg.Limit != -1, then subscription.Limit += msg.Limit.
 Else, subscription.Limit = -1 (unlimited)
 type SubscribeMsg struct {
-    ID         []byte         // id of service to subscribe to Subscriber sdk.AccAddress // address of subscriber
+    ServiceID  []byte         // id of service to subscribe to Subscriber sdk.AccAddress // address of subscriber
     Period     time.Duration  // Period that subscriber chooses.
 Must be one of predefined periods in corresponding CreateSubscriptionMsg
     Limit      int64          // Maximum number of periods that subscription remains active.
 Limit = -1 implies no limit